Restoring lost foot sensations with sensory prosthesis

 The study showed that the device successfully restored sensations in participants with advanced disease, improving gait and reducing the risk of falls.

-After just one day of use, participants also reported a reduction in neuropathic pain, which could be explained by the stimulation of larger sensory fibers that inhibit pain signals.
+After just one day of use, participants also reported a reduction in neuropathic pain, which could be explained by the co-stimulation of larger sensory fibers that inhibit pain signals.

-The researchers investigated how well the restored sensations matched the body's natural sensory system and found that while most sensations felt like tingling or vibration, a few were described as more similar to natural touch.
+The researchers investigated how well the restored sensations matched the body's natural sensory system and found that while most sensations felt like tingling or vibration, a few described the sensation as more similar to natural touch.

-Moreover, NeuroStep improved functional tasks, such as walking and cadence, contributing to better daily functioning and reduced metabolic and cardiovascular risks.
+Moreover, the new device improved functional tasks, such as walking and cadence, contributing to better daily functioning and reduced metabolic and cardiovascular risks.

 The study employed brain imaging to understand how the restored sensations were processed in the brain.